jeevvaann89/Test/README.md

     6. Click on the 'Audit Services' text by text 'Audit Services'.
     7. Click on the 'Search entry level opportunities' link.
     8. Switch to tab index 1
-    9. Click on the 'Job alerts' text
-    10. Enter text "jeevan" in "FirstName"
-    11. Enter text "gopalraju" in "LastName"
-    12. Enter text "jeevan.g1@tcs.com" in "EmailAddress"
-    13. Select "Finance" in the dropdown with selector "Category" by name
+    9. Fill "Senior Associate" in "k" name field
+    11. Select "Taxation" value from by name "[name=\"custom_fields.FieldofStudy\"]" dropdown by using "bulk_select_option"
     """

     browser_task_7 = """